junxit/us-congress-bills-115/metadata.md

 - 2018-05-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3812-3814)
 - 2018-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3812-3814)
 - 2018-05-09 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 403.
+- 2018-05-16 — House requested return of papers pursuant to H.Res.
+899. (consideration: CR H4008)
+- 2018-05-22 — Senate returned papers to the House by Unanimous Consent.
+- 2018-05-22 — Senate vitiated previous actions by Unanimous Consent. (consideration: CR S2838)
+- 2018-05-23 — Message on Senate action sent to the House.
+- 2018-05-23 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 431.